-Makeover for the nation’s largest hunter and boater education and licensing program.
+LMS makeover for the nation’s largest hunter and boater education and licensing program.

-Texas Parks’ Online Registration System (ORS) makes life better for a lot of different people – 100,000 Texans earning hunting licenses and boat operator certificates each year, more than 3,500 volunteer live training instructors, a number of third-party online course providers, integrated with 1,700 stores that sell sports equipment, as well as 500 game wardens.
+Texas Parks’ Online Registration System (ORS) makes life better each year for a lot of different people – about 100,000 Texans earning hunting and boating licenses each year, some 3,500 volunteer live training instructors, a handful of third-party online course providers, some 1,700 sporting goods stores that sell hunting, fishing, and boating permits, and 500 game wardens dispersed across the state.

 The LMS manages separate training programs for hunters and boaters, and each program requires completing both live courses and online courses.
 For live courses, hunters and boaters register using maps and driving distance, and for online courses they register through the LMS with approved third-party sources.
 The LMS platform manages curriculum, tracks course completions, fee payments, learner transcripts, and creates personalized license certificates.
 Now hunters and boaters can immediately print their own certificates.
 Waiting for mail is eliminated, and the agency could thus eliminate printing and mailing certificates to participants, saving costs of printing and postage.
 Also, for the first time, licenses and certificates have 2D bar codes.

 Texas Parks required new e-commerce operations for fee collections.
 It works like this: In live courses, volunteer instructors collect fees from hunters and boaters, so Element added a portal for uploading class rosters, test scores, and fees that the LMS feeds directly into Texas.gov.
 Similarly for online courses, third-party vendors use a portal to upload learner records and fees, also fed into Texas.gov.
 For live courses, the LMS replaced time-eating legacy test-scoring methods with online reporting that’s faster, easier, and more accurate.